 communities and their holiday traditions.
 With song and dance routines —

-plus indoor "snow" — this exhibit celebrates the season November 19,
+plus indoor "snow" — this exhibit celebrates the season opening November 17,

 4. See Minnie, Mickey and friends lead Chicago's spectacular grand parade at The Magnificent Mile Lights Festival.

-As the nation's largest evening holiday celebration, you'll find a full day of family friendly activities, a grand tree-lighting parade down Michigan Avenue, exciting concerts and fireworks over the Chicago River — all on November 21.
+As the nation's largest evening holiday celebration, you'll find a two full days of family friendly activities.
+Friday, November 18, will kick off the fun with a spectacular light show to celebrate the festival's 25th anniversary.
+A grand tree-lighting parade down Michigan Avenue, exciting concerts and fireworks over the Chicago River on November 19.

 6. Window shop at Macy's on State Street.